HeikoMamerow/Skeleton/README.md

 SkeletonWP
 ==========

-Just another wordpress theme based on skeleton.
+Just another try for a wordpress theme based on skeleton.